Racha (film): Box office

-Critical reception
+Critical response

 Sify called the film a "paisa vasool" one and stated "Both, actor Ram Charan and his director Sampath Nandi play a safe game by following the same pattern of earlier mass-masala movies.
 Rachcha offers nothing new but has enough elements that entertain the mass audiences and mega fans."
 Sangeetha Devi Dundoo of The Hindu stated "Within the framework of pleasing the actor's fan clubs, the film works.
 But the sense of déjà vu in the tale of revenge is palpable.
 Even when you tune yourself into watching a mass entertainer and don't expect anything intellectually stimulating, you do miss the ingenuity and spark that were the hallmark of mass entertainer blockbusters like Singam, Pokiri or Kick.
 Go without expectations and you will be entertained."

 Karthik Pasupulate of The Times of India gave the film 3 out of 5 stars and felt that the film is designed for the "hardcore Mega Fans and it makes no bones about it".
 He added "Clearly there are a lot of prospective hooting opportunities for the die hard Ram Charan fans.
 As for the other kind of audience, well, you'll have to ask them.
 We suspect they might just be feeling a little unattended".
 Praising the screenplay written by Sampath Nandi, Ramchander of Oneindia Entertainment stated "Finally, Sampath Nandi has come out with a good film.
 Though, the story is not that great and is quite predictable one, the ability of the director made it quite interesting."

 Rating the film 2.5 out of 5 stars, CNN-IBN felt that the film was technically brilliant but lacked a credible storyline.
 They termed the film's presentation as a "lacklustre and ordinary" one.
 Radhika Rajamani of Rediff.com gave 2 out of 5 stars and criticised the film for its predictability and stereotypical pattern and stated that Racha is a potboiler meant for the masses and not for a discerning audience.
-Praising the lead pair's performances by calling them as one of the reasons to watch this film, IndiaGlitz opined that at the end, Racha means "telling an old story with lot's [sic] of bells and whistles — over the top dialogues, destructive fights, falling back on the poor, etc."